YARD 0.8.0 Released!

 It’s not completely DRY, but at least you can get your methods recognized!
 Note that you could also use @!method to do the same thing, here, but @!parse can parse non-method declaration functionality too (like “include” calls).

-Support for Embedding Mixins into Class Documentation (--embed-mixin(s))
+Support for Embedding Mixins into Class Documentation (--embed-mixin(s)

-You can now use --embed-mixin to embed a mixin by name or --embed-mixins to embed all mixins into the class documentation of where they are included.
+to embed all mixins into the class documentation of where they are included.
 This allows you to refactor methods out into modules without worrying that they will no longer show up in the right place in your docs (as inherited methods rather than first-class citizens in the class documentation).
 Rails is a good example of where this might be useful, since they refactor all of their functionality into methods, and even they know this makes documentation harder to find.
 You can see some embedded mixin docs in YARD’s own documentation in the YARD::Templates::Template module.

 I18n Support

 We are beginning work on allowing documentation writers to write documentation in multiple languages via gettext support.
-It’s not all there yet, namely we have yet to translate our own templates to be I18n friendly, but documentation writers can use the new yard i18n command to generate “.pot” files for translation to multiple languages.
-We will be incrementally improving support for I18n support throughout 0.8.x, and eventually this will be a much more seamless process for documentation writers.
+It’s not all there yet, namely we have yet to translate our own templates to be I18n friendly, but documentation writers can use the new yard i18n

 A huge thanks goes out to our Japanese friends, Kouhei Sutou (@kou) et al, for getting this code into YARD!